pavelliavonau/cmakeconverter/README.md

 # Use the script

-After install prerequisites, just run the script as follow :
+After install prerequisites, just run the script as below.

+## Required

+The `file.vcxproj` is of course required:

 `./vcxprojtocmake.py -p <path/to/file.vcxproj>`